-The Ultimate List of Book Fairs, Festivals, and Conferences: January – June 2025
+The Ultimate List of Book Fairs, Festivals, and Conferences for 2025

 Friday, January 03, 2025

-It’s a brand new year, and there are tons of book-related events coming up in the first half of 2025!
+There are tons of book-related events coming up this year, and we want to keep you up to date on when and where you can find them!
 Book festivals can be extremely beneficial for self-published authors aiming to broaden their audience, connect with experts in the industry, and gain knowledge about the current publishing landscape.

 *Disclaimer: Some of the dates for these events are subject to change as they approach.
 Please be sure to check the links to verify exact dates.